FAQs

 Yes, you can still choose Poppy’s as your funeral director if you’re based outside of London!

-We arrange lots of funerals outside of London.
+We arrange lots of funerals outside of London from our offices in Tooting and our shop in East Sheen.
 We can collect your person from anywhere in the UK.
 For collections or funerals beyond the M25 there is an additional cost – give us a call on 020 3589 4726 and we will talk this through with you and answer your questions.

 In the UK, generally a cremation service is the service that takes place prior to the cremation of a coffin.
 A memorial, on the other hand, is a service that takes place without the coffin present, often at a later date.
 As a result, funeral directors are not usually involved in memorial services, but rather they are organised directly by the friends and/or family of the person who has died.